Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 - `/` Returns the `index.html` file that contains the entire website.
 - `/health` Simple health check for the Flask application.

 The Flask application also uses the SQLAlchemy Python library to connect the database table to the Flask application.
-This is done via the
+This is done using the following configuration:

 ```python
 app.config["SQLALCHEMY_DATABASE_URI"] = (